 - Commitment to the success of the Dublin Food Co-op, support for its values and co-operative principles

-- Attendance at all Board/Committee meetings: 12 meetings per year are the norm.
+- Attendance at all Board meetings: 12 two hour meetings per year are the norm.

 - Strategy development and shaping.